-I’ve been using Pinterest for the last 12 months and it has helped with driving consistent daily traffic to my blog and grow my audience from a mere 80 to 780 followers as of 21 July 2020.
-Here are some reasons why you should consider using Pinterest for your blog and simple hacks for using it smarter (not harder).
+I’ve been using Pinterest for the last 12 months, and it has helped with driving consistent daily traffic to my blog and grow my audience from a mere 80 to 780 followers as of 21 July 2020.
+Here are some reasons you should consider using Pinterest for your blog and simple hacks to use it smarter (not harder).

 Why use Pinterest?

 Pinterest is a social media platform that commands respect as one of the largest social media websites attracting over 235 million active users a month.